How many pages can Claude read?

 pdf-mcp is open source on GitHub and published on PyPI.
 Releases are automated via GitHub Actions: tag it, test it, ship it.
 After shipping, I ran a full security audit and found 8 vulnerabilities including SSRF, prompt injection, and path traversal.

 See what your AI agent sees.
-The live demo lets you walk through the three main tools (pdf_info, pdf_search, pdf_read_pages) with any PDF.
+The live demo lets you walk through six of the tools with any PDF: pdf_info, pdf_search, and pdf_read_pages on a single document, plus the corpus flow over a bundled 6-PDF sample corpus or a folder of your own.
 100% client-side, no install required. → pdf-mcp.jztan.com

 pdf-mcp is also available on PyPI to self-host.
 Install and add to your Claude Code setup: